 - i.
-To enrich its existing curriculum - ii.
-To provide an opportunity to students to acquire expertise that is presently not offered by the academic departments of the College. - iii.
-To make students self-learners. - AO-7.3: Boards of Studies in different subjects may identify the open online course offered under the SWAYAM platform for adoption by the Department as an additional option to existing electives.
+To enrich its existing curriculum

+- ii.
+To provide an opportunity to students to acquire expertise that is presently not offered by the academic departments of the College.

+- iii.
+To make students self-learners.

+AO-7.3: Boards of Studies in different subjects may identify the open online course offered under the SWAYAM platform for adoption by the Department as an additional option to existing electives.
 The rigour of the online courses shall be equivalent to the regular courses.
-There will be a faculty-in-charge for the course. - AO-7.4: The adopted open online courses will be learnt through the online mode offered by the course providers.
-Periodic contact sessions consisting of 2 hours per credit shall be conducted by the department offering the course. - AO-7.5: The open online courses so adopted shall be evaluated as per the undergraduate evaluation policy and ordinances of the College.
+There will be a faculty-in-charge for the course.

+AO-7.4: The adopted open online courses will be learnt through the online mode offered by the course providers.
+Periodic contact sessions consisting of 2 hours per credit shall be conducted by the department offering the course.

+AO-7.5: The open online courses so adopted shall be evaluated as per the undergraduate evaluation policy and ordinances of the College.

-AO.8 Participation of a Student of Chowgule College in Study Programmes of Institutions and Universities Overseas and the Transfer of Credits Earned
+AO-8 : Participation of a Student of Chowgule College in Study Programmes of Institutions and Universities Overseas/ within India and the Transfer of Credits Earned

-- 1. A student is permitted to join a study programme of another reputed institution / university overseas with which Chowgule College has a Memorandum of Understanding. - 2.
-The minimum period of such a study programme will be one semester and a maximum one year. - 3.
-On completing the study programme at the overseas institution, the student will submit the transcripts of the courses studied/completed at the overseas institution/university to the respective academic department so as to integrate the courses with their accompanying grades and credits into the regular study programme of the student at Chowgule College. - AO-9: Ordinance related to Postgraduate Diploma Programmes is available on college website.
+- 1. A student is permitted to join any study programme of another reputed institution / university overseas /within India with whom Parvatibai Chowgule College has a Memorandum of Understanding. - 2.
+A student can join a study programme only after successfully completing the first two semesters at Parvatibai Chowgule College.
+A student must compulsorily complete Semester VI in this college. - 3.
+The minimum period of such a study programme will be one semester and a maximum of two semesters. - 4.
+Maximum credits that can be earned by the student should not exceed 1/3rd of the total academic credits of the programme offered at Parvatibai Chowgule College.
+Credits earned beyond 1/3rd of the total academic credits by the student will be considered as extra credits. - 5.
+On completing the study programme at the overseas institution, the student will submit the transcripts of the courses studied/completed at the overseas institution/university to the respective academic department so as to integrate the courses with their accompanying grades and credits into the regular study programme of the student at Chowgule College.

+AO-9: Ordinance related to Postgraduate Diploma Programmes is available on college website.